 Civil Engineering Building (H20)

-Professor of Geotechnical Engineering School of Civil & Environmental Engineering
+Professor and Acting Head, School of Civil & Environmental Engineering

 Nasser Khalili is the head of geotechnical engineering and brings to this position an international reputation for innovation and setting industry standards.